jdlehman/react-fuzzy-filter/README.md

 #### classPrefix

 `classPrefix` is a string that is used to prefix the class names in the component.
 It defaults to `react-fuzzy-filter`. (`react-fuzzy-filter__results-container`)

-### initialSearch

-`initialSearch` is a string that can override the initial search state when the component is created.
-It defaults to `''`.

 ### wrapper